zahndy/AxisAlignerDebug/README.md

 A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/)<br>

-Logs AxisAligners to the Debug menu, Under the BackgroundJobs tab
+Logs active AxisAligners to the Debug menu, Under the BackgroundJobs tab.